Latest Posts

 3. Need for knowledge.

-This need can also be satisfied in a mobile game, especially in a strategy, RPG, or quest.
-Filling the game world with mysteries, puzzles, interesting facts, and secrets will turn a user into a discoverer learning things not because he has to but because he wants to.
+A mobile game can also satisfy this need, especially in strategy, RPG, or quest.
+Filling the game world with mysteries, puzzles, interesting facts, and secrets will turn a user into a discoverer who learns things not because he has to but because he wants to.

 So far, three important human needs that can be satisfied in a mobile game have been considered.
-Taking them into account and creating a mobile game will help it “hook” the users and settle down in their smartphones for a very long time.
+Taking them into account and creating a mobile game will help it “hook” the users and settle down in their smartphones for a long time.